Mr. James Hunter

 James Hunter is a forensic accountant.
 He is currently a part-time Course Director in the faculty of Liberal Arts & Professional Studies at York University.
 Prior to that, he was a partner in the Toronto office of KPMG LLP where he served as President of KPMG Forensic Inc. and Head of Risk and Compliance Services (Ontario and Atlantic).
 He is a fellow of the Institute of Chartered Accountants in England and Wales.
 He is a graduate of Edinburgh University.

-Kevin Latimer is the Managing Partner of the Halifax office of Cox & Palmer and a recognized professional in Administrative and Public Law, Corporate and Commercial Litigation, and Labour and Employment Law.
-A graduate of Mount Alison University, with a Masters from Carleton, and a Law Degree from Dalhousie, Kevin is a lover of the arts and has served as a Governor of the Nova Scotia College of Art and Design.
+Kevin Latimer is the Managing Partner of Cox & Palmer, Halifax office, and a recognized professional in Administrative and Public Law, Corporate and Commercial Litigation, and Labour and Employment Law.
+A graduate of Mount Allison University (BA), with a Master of Arts from Carleton University, and a Law Degree from Dalhousie.
+Kevin is passionate about the transformative power of music and the arts.
+He serves as a Governor of the Atlantic School of Theology (AST) and is a former Governor of the Nova Scotia College of Art and Design.

 Serving as Chair of the Board of NYO Canada between 2012 and 2017, Todd Buchanan is currently a partner with KPMG, LLP in Toronto.
 Currently working as the as the National Leader, Accounting Advisory Services, Todd has spent 24 years auditing and consulting with both large multi-national public companies and private companies.
 Todd earned his B. Commerce (Accounting) at McMaster University and earned his C.A in 1993.